donaldRwilliams/BGGM/README.md

 #> ---
 ```

-In this case, the *p*-value is 0.556 which does not indicate that the
+In this case, the *p*-value does not indicate that the groups are
-groups are different for this test-statistic.
-This may seem
+different for this test-statistic.
+This may seem contradictory to the
-contradictory to the previous results, but it is important to note that
+previous results, but it is important to note that Hamming distance asks
-Hamming distance asks a much different question related to the adjacency
+a much different question related to the adjacency matrices (no other
-matrices (no other information, such as edge weigths, is considered).
+information, such as edge weigths, is considered).

 #### Exploratory (groups)